Stealth aircraft: Sensitive skin

-Stealth aircraft often have skins made with radiation-absorbent materials or RAMs.
+Stealth aircraft often have skins made with radiation-absorbent materials (RAMs).
 Some of these contain carbon black particles, while some contain tiny iron spheres.
 There are many materials used in RAMs, and some are classified, particularly the materials that specific aircraft use.

 Cost of operations

-Stealth aircraft are typically more expensive to develop and manufacture.
-An example is the B-2 Spirit that is many times more expensive to manufacture and support than conventional bomber aircraft.
+Stealth aircraft are usually expensive to develop and manufacture.
+For example, the B-2 Spirit is many times more expensive to manufacture and support than conventional bomber aircraft.
 The B-2 program cost the U.S. Air Force almost $45 billion.

 Countermeasures

 Reflected waves

-Passive (multistatic) radar, bistatic radar and especially multistatic radar systems detect some stealth aircraft better than conventional monostatic radars, since first-generation stealth technology (such as the F117) reflects energy away from the transmitter's line of sight, effectively increasing the radar cross section (RCS) in other directions, which the passive radars monitor.
+Passive (multistatic) radar, bistatic radar and especially multistatic radar systems detect some stealth aircraft better than conventional monostatic radars, since first-generation stealth technology (such as the F-117) reflects energy away from the transmitter's line of sight, effectively increasing the RCS in other directions, which the passive radars monitor.
 Such a system typically uses either low frequency broadcast TV and FM radio signals (at which frequencies controlling the aircraft's signature is more difficult).

 Researchers at the University of Illinois at Urbana–Champaign with support of DARPA, have shown that it is possible to build a synthetic aperture radar image of an aircraft target using passive multistatic radar, possibly detailed enough to enable automatic target recognition.

 In December 2007, SAAB researchers revealed details for a system called Associative Aperture Synthesis Radar (AASR) that would employ a large array of inexpensive and redundant transmitters and receivers that could detect targets when they directly pass between the receivers/transmitters and create a shadow.
 The system was originally designed to detect stealthy cruise missiles and should be just as effective against low-flying stealth aircraft.
-That the array could contain a large amount of inexpensive equipment could potentially offer some "protection" against attacks by expensive anti-radar (or anti-radiation) missiles.
+That the array could contain a large amount of inexpensive equipment could potentially offer some "protection" against attacks by expensive anti-radiation missiles (ARMs).

 Infrared (heat)

-Some analysts claim Infra-red search and track systems (IRSTs) can be deployed against stealth aircraft, because any aircraft surface heats up due to air friction and with a two channel IRST is a CO_{2} (4.3 µm absorption maxima) detection possible, through difference comparing between the low and high channel.
+Some analysts claim Infra-red search and track systems (IRSTs) can be deployed against stealth aircraft, because any aircraft surface heats up due to air friction and with a two channel IRST is a CO_{2} (4.3 μm absorption maxima) detection possible, through difference comparing between the low and high channel.
 These analysts point to the resurgence in such systems in Russian designs in the 1980s, such as those fitted to the MiG-29 and Su-27.
 The latest version of the MiG-29, the MiG-35, is equipped with a new Optical Locator System that includes more advanced IRST capabilities.
 The French Rafale, the British/German/Italian/Spanish Eurofighter and the Swedish Gripen also make extensive use of IRST.

 In air combat, the optronic suite allows: